MACo’s Energy Committee focuses on energy policy that balances increased domestic oil and gas and coal production on public and privately-owned lands.

 - MACo supports dialog between county officials before taking legal action that causes adverse economic impacts on other counties.

-- MACo supports an energy policy that provides economic incentives to reduce greenhouse gas emissions through innovation technology awards and research and development and opposes any legislative or regulatory proposals, such as a cap and trade system or carbon tax that would pass direct and indirect costs and/or taxes onto counties, consumers, and businesses.
+- MACo supports an energy policy that provides economic incentives to reduce greenhouse gas emissions through innovation technology awards and research and development and opposes any legislative or regulatory proposals, such as a cap-and-trade system or carbon tax that would pass direct and indirect costs and/or taxes onto counties, consumers, and businesses.

 - MACo supports efforts intended to mitigate impacts caused by lost revenue by the closure of natural resource entities.